 With the passage of the Safe Drinking Water Act in the 1970s, new science, technology, drinking water regulations, and substantial federal funding drove a modernization effort at the plant.
 In 1974, construction of a new rapid sand filtration facility was completed at West Parish Filters.

 The rapid sand filters have been the primary form of drinking water treatment ever since, with the slow sand filters remaining in use to meet peak and emergency demand.

-Pictured above: (Top) Slow sand filters under construction at West Parish Filters in the 1920s.
-(Bottom) The Rapid Sand Filtration Facility at West Parish Filters was constructed in the 1970s and is still in use today.
+Pictured above: (Left) Underground slow sand filter chambers under construction at West Parish Filters in the 1920s.
+(Right) The Rapid Sand Filtration Facility at West Parish Filters was constructed in the 1970s and is still in use today.

 In 2012 the U.S. Environmental Protection Agency (EPA) and Massachusetts Department of Environmental Protection (MassDEP) updated its regulations related to disinfection byproducts (DBPs), which were first adopted in 1998.

 DBPs form when chlorine (required for safe disinfection) reacts with dissolved natural organic matter (NOM) found in surface water bodies such as the Commission’s Cobble Mountain Reservoir, the main source of the drinking water supply.
 Data indicates that the more intense and extreme precipitation patterns observed in recent years are increasing the amount of NOM in the reservoir.

 The Commission recognized that the 1970s-era rapid sand filters were not capable of removing the amount of NOM necessary to consistently meet the new DBP regulations.
 In addition, many other components of the plant were at or beyond the end of their useful life, increasing the risk of failure.
 Therefore, in 2015 the Commission initiated a comprehensive planning process to modernize the drinking water treatment plant.